Rules Engine for Edge Firewall

 Mode (WAF operation mode)

-- Counting: Analyzes all requests and identifies those with malicious behavior, however it does not block, it only counts.
+- Counting: it analyzes all requests and identifies those with malicious behavior, however it does not block, it only counts.
 We recommend using this option only in the learning (calibration) stage of your WAF.

-- Blocking: Analyzes all requests and blocks those with malicious behavior.
+- Blocking: it analyzes all requests and blocks those with malicious behavior.

 Threat Type (families of threats)

 A list of the families or types of threats addressed by the WAF is presented.
-Select the WAF sensitivity level you want for each one under Sensitivity.
+Select one of the 5 WAF sensitivity level you want for each one in Sensitivity.
 Activate all types you deem necessary by selecting Status.

 Check this option to activate your WAF.